 How To Decoupage The Bowl

-Once all the paper mache had dried, I painted the bowl with white acrylic gesso paint.
-This was to hide the newspaper print.
+Once all the paper mache had dried, I painted the entire bowl with white paint to hide the newspaper print.

 Use paper napkins to decoupage the bowl.
-You can print your own if you can’t find paper napkins with the images you want.
-For full details of how to, check out the paper napkin decoupage post.
+If you can’t find paper napkins with the images you want, you can print your own.
+For full details, check out the paper napkin decoupage post.

 I selected the nature images I wanted and printed them onto paper napkins.
-If you’re going to use the same images as me, click on the title above the collection you wish to use, and it should open as a new tab on your browser.
+If you’re going to use the same images as me, click on the title above the collection you wish to use.
+It should open as a new tab on your browser.
 If you right-click on the image, you can save it to your hard drive to print later.

-To decoupage the paper napkin images to the bowl, cut them out from the printed paper.
-Apply the decoupage glue to the bowl and not to the paper napkin.
-Then gently press the image onto the bowl.
+To decoupage the paper napkin images onto the bowl, cut them out from the printed paper.
+Apply the decoupage medium to the bowl, not to the paper napkin.
+Then, gently press the image onto the bowl.

 Try adding the images individually until you are happy with the design on the paper mache bowl.
-When you have finished adding all the images add a layer of Mod Podge.
+When you have finished adding all the images, add a layer of Mod Podge.
 This will act as a sealer.
+I decoupaged the inside of the bowl as well as the outside.

 Once the Mod Podge has dried, seal the whole bowl inside and out with a spray of polyurethane varnish.
-Once the varnish has thoroughly dried and cured after several days, the bowl will be waterproof and food safe.
+After several days of thoroughly drying and curing, the varnish will make the bowl waterproof and food-safe.

 Now that you know how to make paper mache in a bowl, you can use the same technique to make some decorative Nature Table paper mache plates.
 These plates would be great to hang on a wall.